-• Federal loans: Federal loans can be either subsidized or unsubsidized direct loans, usually have lower interest rates than private loans, and typically have a cap on how much you can borrow.
+Federal loans can be either subsidized or unsubsidized, and usually have lower interest rates than private loans.
+There is also typically a cap on how much you can borrow.

 Subsidized loans are for undergrads and are awarded based on financial need; additionally, the government pays the interest on them while you’re in school at least half-time, during your grace period, or during periods of deferment.

 Unsubsidized loans are available to undergraduate and graduate students and are not awarded based on financial need.
 This type of loan accrues interest while a student is enrolled at least half-time, during the loan’s grace period, or during other periods of deferment.

 Borrowers have the option to make interest-only payments during this time, but are not required to do so.
-If the interest accrues, at the end of the deferment period it will be capitalized or added to the principal value of the loan.
+If the interest on the student loan accrues, at the end of the deferment period it will be capitalized or added to the principal value of the loan.

-There are also PLUS loans for parents and grad students, which are also unsubsidized.
+There are also PLUS loans for parents and graduate students, which are also unsubsidized.

 Private student loans are not part of a federal financial aid package.
-Private student loans are loans from a private lender, which typically have more stringent financial qualifications and, like federal loans, must be paid back with interest.
+Private student loans can be borrowed from a private lender, which typically have more stringent financial qualifications and, like federal loans, must be paid back with interest.
 Typically, that interest also accrues while you’re in school.

 The total cost of attendance may change over a student’s enrollment, so it generally needs to be calculated each year.
 Consider things like fluctuation in tuition rates, federal interest rates, and your financial aid award which, among other factors, have the potential to change.

 Tips on How to Compare Financial Aid Packages